For Current Students

 While our undocumented+ students are able to access and benefit many of the services and resources available on campus, we have developed additional opportunities that undocumented+ students may benefit from as it relates to their circumstances.
 Below, we have outlined what support and opportunities look like for undocumented+ students during their time at Bryn Mawr.

-Dean Leslie and your assigned Advising Dean will continue to reach out to check-in, see how you are doing, get you connected to groups or opportunities that you may not have had a chance to learn about, and more.
-While your Advising Dean (and later your Academic Major Advisor) focus on supporting you in crafting an academic plan and serve as a resource, Dean Leslie will serve as an additional resource and support person for all undocumented+, first-generation and students coming from limited-income backgrounds.
+The Assistant Dean for Student Support & Belonging and your assigned Advising Dean will continue to reach out to check-in, see how you are doing, get you connected to groups or opportunities that you may not have had a chance to learn about, and more.
+While your Advising Dean (and later your Academic Major Advisor) focus on supporting you in crafting an academic plan and serve as a resource, the Student Support & Belonging Dean will serve as an additional resource and support person for all undocumented+, first-generation and students coming from limited-income backgrounds.

 Moreover, undocumented, DACA and TPS students are invited to join Building Bridges and Navigating Pathways, which are additional opportunities to meet and establish connections with Bryn Mawr and Haverford’s undocumented+ community.
 And, as a Breaking Barriers scholar, students are welcome to attend our social events and workshops throughout the year!

-Once a student has declared a major, Dean Leslie will continue to work closely with the student, their Advising Dean, and Academic Major Advisor to ensure the student’s academic and professional success and personal well-being.
+Once a student has declared a major, we will continue to work closely with the student, their Advising Dean, and Academic Major Advisor to ensure the student’s academic and professional success and personal well-being.

 Internships & Opportunities